 Common types of reconstructive surgery include correction of foot deformities such as painful bunions, arthritis, toe deformities, and nerve procedures.
 Podiatric surgeons can also correct painful complex deformities of the foot and ankle and repair trauma, including fractures and residual arthritis.
 All of the staff podiatric providers have an interest in providing state of the art treatment in diabetic wound care and diabetic limb preservation.
 The providers work closely with many medical specialists at Hennepin Healthcare to ensure that our patients suffering from diabetes or vascular disease maintain their ability to walk and to keep their independence.

 Flattened arches are caused by a number of issues.
 In adults they often come from problems with the main tendon just behind the inside bone of your ankle.
-Patients may initially complain of pain and sweling just behind this bone.
+Patients may initially complain of pain and swelling just behind this bone.
 As the condition progresses, patients may experience severe pain on the outside part of their ankle, on the opposite side of the foot, as the foot points further and further outwards.

 - Flattened arch